 Throughout the Computer Science course you are assessed using the following assessment objectives which ensure that you can cumulatively build your subject understanding in preparation for future GCSE and A Level study.
-There are half termly assessment points at KS4 and termly assessment points at KS3.
-For younger years we base our assessment on our subject mapping of the age related expectations across the curriculum, assessing students' performance at their current stage of study against expectation.
-At GCSE we make informed predictions informed by our holistic assessment of their progress against the key assessment objectives and their aspirational GCSE targets.
+There are assessment points each year that we term Praising Stars©.

+For younger years we base our assessment on our subject mapping of the age-related expectations across the curriculum, assessing students' performance at their current stage of study against expectation.
+At GCSE we make informed predictions informed by our holistic assessment of students' progress against the key assessment objectives and their aspirational GCSE targets.
 These are also the basis for any appropriate support and intervention.